-In 1998, when the Gilded Otter opened with its mountain views, endless draught taps, and delicious food at the west end of New Paltz, a brewpub was something of a refreshing novelty.
+In 1998, when the Gilded Otter opened with its mountain views, fermentation tanks, and endless draught taps at the west end of New Paltz, a brewpub was something of a refreshing novelty.
 Twenty years later, microbreweries and gastropubs proliferate in the Hudson Valley, and what had become a beloved, award-winning watering hole for climbers, students, and locals went up for sale.

 But regulars of the Otter don’t have to worry about losing their beloved hangout to history.
 Enter two brothers from Warwick—Kenan Porter and Paul Pacheco, proven craft brewery-creators and owners of Middletown-Based Clemson Bros.
 Brewery, say they’re honored to be taking on a community legacy.

 “We’re keeping the menu items people love the most,” says Porter.
 “The Wisconsin cheese curds, the chili.
 We’ll still be doing Lobster Tuesdays.”
 They’re also three of the most popular beers—the Back Porch Summer Lager, Katzenjammer Kolsch, and the Wallkill River Wheat, under the Gilded Otter name.
 And the Mug Club will live on.

 The official name of the location’s new incarnation is Clemson Bros.
 Brewery at the Gilded Otter.
 “We’re more concerned with keeping that beautiful connection to the Huguenot history and the name of their ship, than in matching everything exactly to our brand,” Porter says.